gatsbyjs/gatsby/docs/docs/deploying-to-firebase.md

    - select the Firebase products you wish to setup.
 Be sure to select **Firebase Hosting**.
    - select the Firebase Project you wish to use or create a new one, if you haven't done it previously.

-   When prompted to select your public directory, you can simply press <kbd>enter</kbd> since it defaults to `public`, which is also Gatsby's default public directory.
+   When prompted to select your public directory, press <kbd>enter</kbd>.
+It will default to `public`, which is also Gatsby's default public directory.

 1. Prepare your site for deployment by running `gatsby build`.
 This generates a publishable version of your site in the `public` folder.